-You've decided your child needs more support than the school can provide.
-Maybe the SENCO agrees with you.
-Maybe they don't.
-Either way, you've heard about EHCPs and you want to know how to get one.
+You’ve decided your child needs more support than the school can provide.
+Maybe the Special Educational Needs Coordinator (SENCO) agrees with you.
+Maybe they don’t.
+Either way, as a parent or carer you’ve heard about Education, Health and Care Plans (EHCPs) and you want to know how to get one.

 The good news: you can request an EHC needs assessment yourself.
 You don’t need the school’s permission.
 You don’t need a diagnosis.
 You don’t need a specific form.
 And you don’t need to wait any particular length of time.